Azure/bicep-types-az/generated/containerservice_0/microsoft.containerservice/2025-10-02-preview/types.md

 * **httpProxyConfig**: [ManagedClusterHttpProxyConfig](#managedclusterhttpproxyconfig): Configurations for provisioning the cluster with HTTP proxy servers.
 * **identityProfile**: [ManagedClusterPropertiesIdentityProfile](#managedclusterpropertiesidentityprofile): The user identity associated with the managed cluster.
 This identity will be used by the kubelet.
 Only one user assigned identity is allowed.
 The only accepted key is "kubeletidentity", with value of "resourceId": "/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.ManagedIdentity/userAssignedIdentities/{identityName}".
 * **ingressProfile**: [ManagedClusterIngressProfile](#managedclusteringressprofile): Ingress profile for the managed cluster.
-* **kubernetesVersion**: string: The version of Kubernetes the Managed Cluster is requested to run.
+* **kubernetesVersion**: string: The version of Kubernetes specified by the user.
+Both patch version <major.minor.patch> (e.g. 1.20.13) and <major.minor> (e.g. 1.20) are supported.
+When <major.minor> is specified, the latest supported GA patch version is chosen automatically.
+Updating the cluster with the same <major.minor> once it has been created (e.g. 1.14.x -> 1.14) will not trigger an upgrade, even if a newer patch version is available.
 When you upgrade a supported AKS cluster, Kubernetes minor versions cannot be skipped.
 All upgrades must be performed sequentially by major version number.
 For example, upgrades between 1.14.x -> 1.15.x or 1.15.x -> 1.16.x are allowed, however 1.14.x -> 1.16.x is not allowed.
 See [upgrading an AKS cluster](https://docs.microsoft.com/azure/aks/upgrade-cluster) for more details.
 * **linuxProfile**: [ContainerServiceLinuxProfile](#containerservicelinuxprofile): The profile for Linux VMs in the Managed Cluster.
 * **maxAgentPools**: int (ReadOnly): The max number of agent pools for the managed cluster.
 * **metricsProfile**: [ManagedClusterMetricsProfile](#managedclustermetricsprofile): Optional cluster metrics configuration.
 * **networkProfile**: [ContainerServiceNetworkProfile](#containerservicenetworkprofile): The network configuration profile.
 * **nodeProvisioningProfile**: [ManagedClusterNodeProvisioningProfile](#managedclusternodeprovisioningprofile): Node provisioning settings that apply to the whole cluster.
 * **nodeResourceGroup**: string: The name of the resource group containing agent pool nodes.
-* **nodeResourceGroupProfile**: [ManagedClusterNodeResourceGroupProfile](#managedclusternoderesourcegroupprofile): The node resource group configuration profile.
+* **nodeResourceGroupProfile**: [ManagedClusterNodeResourceGroupProfile](#managedclusternoderesourcegroupprofile): Profile of the node resource group configuration.
 * **oidcIssuerProfile**: [ManagedClusterOidcIssuerProfile](#managedclusteroidcissuerprofile): The OIDC issuer profile of the Managed Cluster.
 * **podIdentityProfile**: [ManagedClusterPodIdentityProfile](#managedclusterpodidentityprofile): The pod identity profile of the Managed Cluster.
 See [use AAD pod identity](https://docs.microsoft.com/azure/aks/use-azure-ad-pod-identity) for more details on AAD pod identity integration.
 * **powerState**: [PowerState](#powerstate) (ReadOnly): The Power State of the cluster.